Healthy Homes Assessment Houghton Bay

 Houghton Bay Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required in all Houghton Bay and New Zealand rental houses where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory throughout Houghton Bay and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records that prove the compliance with the Healthy Homes Standard that apply or will apply to their rental properties.
+• Property managers and landlords are required to keep records to demonstrate compliance with each Healthy Homes Standards that apply or will apply to the rental property.

-• Property managers and private landlords have to make sure their rental properties conform to the Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.
+• Private landlords and property managers should make sure their rental properties conform according to Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenant.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.

-• All houses that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All homes rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Starting 1 July 2024